First cabinet of Saad Hariri: Reactions

 In commencing government formation negotiations Mikati said "Let us go to work immediately according to the principles and basis that we have affirmed our commitment to several times, namely...defending Lebanon's sovereignty and its independence and liberating land that remains under the occupation of the Israeli enemy."
 Nasrallah called on Mikati's opponents to give him a chance and accused them of "seeking power for power's sake rather than that of the Lebanese people."

-Even though Mikati is a Sunni, many Sunnis, who supported the March 14 alliance, protested the decision calling for a "day of anger" over claims that Iran and Syria were gaining influence in the country.
+Even though Mikati is a Sunni, some Sunnis, who supported the March 14 alliance, protested the decision calling for a "day of anger" over claims that Iran and Syria were gaining influence in the country.

 Member of the March 14 alliance and Lebanese Forces leader Samir Geagea said that he believed if Hezbollah took power "the situation in Lebanon will soon be like the one in Gaza."
 He also criticised Jumblatt's support for Hezbollah even before the negotiations for the new government commenced.

 Maronite patriarch Nasrallah Sfeir called for the swift formation of a new government.

 In March, the Beirut Stock Exchange continued to suffer as a result of the political uncertainty.